 Since 2014, the buy-out of gas facilities being the distribution network has also been subject to price regulation in the gas industry.
-However, in 2016 there was no buy-out of such gas facility by SPP-D.

 Based on changes arising from issued price decisions, RONI approved in its decision the corresponding changes to the Operating Rules of SPP - distribúcia, a.s.